What Does It Mean To Be Paid In Arrears?

 What Does “Arrears” Mean?

-“Arrears” is a financial term defined as an overdue payment.
-While “overdue payment,” may have a negative connotation, arrears is not inherently bad.
+“Arrears” is a financial term inherently defined as an overdue payment.
+While “overdue payment,” may have a negative connotation, arrears has become a term that can also be defined as paying for goods or services after they’ve already been provided.

-When arrears is written into a contract, whether that be in a B2B contract or a new employee contract, this means that payment is expected to be made after a project has been completed.
+Arrears are often written into contracts, such as B2B transactions, insinuating that payment is expected to be made after a project has been completed.
 In these instances, the goal is to give a business more time to either come up with funds for the service or to organize the allocation of funds to the provider.

 An example of a B2B contract that contains arrears include an invoice with net 30 payment terms.
 Since invoices are typically sent after a service has been provided or project has been completed, this is considered an “invoice in arrears.”